tomkyle/dotfiles/README.md

 ## Integrate with your system

 ### .aliases
 This file contains some common shortcuts.
-You will want to have your own aliases; simply put them in a `~/.aliases.local`, they will be included automatically by both `.bashrc` and `.zshrc`.
+You will want to have your own aliases; simply put them in a `~/.aliases.local`, they will be included automatically by both `.bashrc` and `.zshrc`. – [View source](./.aliases)

 ### .gitconfig
 Many people use `.gitconfig` for storing their username or email or credentials cache lifetime – nothing a config file to bother with.
-Instead, store them in a `.gitconfig.local`, it will be included automatically.
+Instead, store them in a `.gitconfig.local`, it will be included automatically.  – [View source](./.gitconfig)

 ### .gitignore_global
 List of rules for ignoring files in every Git repository on your computer.